hanabi/hanabi.github.io/misc/BGA.md

   - Thus, Alice is **promising** that someone one the team has the blue 2 on their _Finesse Position_.
 Whoever has it should blind-play it, similar to if a _Finesse_ was performed.
 - You can also do _Priority Bluffs_.
 It works surprisingly well in a variety of situations.
 - Why do this?
 It gets cards "for free" without having to use any clues.

-### 3 Bluffs - Added

-- On BGA, cards that are touched to initiate a _Bluff_ are typically known to be one-away from being playable.
-(There is also a more complex interpretation called a _Promise Bluff_ that I won't go into.)
-- In our group, we arbitrarily agree that any card used to initiate a _Bluff_ can be either a one-away card OR a 3.
-  - If a one-away card is used to initiate a _Bluff_, then we call that a normal _Bluff_.
-  - If a two-away 3 is used to initiate a _Bluff_, then we call that a _3 Bluff_.
-- Players are allowed to initiate _3 Bluffs_ with either color or number.
-- This is one of the more arbitrary and tricky conventions that we have, so it will take a few games to get used to.
-- Why do this?
-It allows us to get 2-for-1 clues in situations where you would otherwise have to do a 1-for-1.
-Furthermore, it allows us to mitigate a good percentage of "bottom-deck" losses to 3's.
-(And if you're really interested, you can read [the story of how 3 Bluffs were invented](3-bluffs.md)).

 ## A Concluding Note